-Attendance policy: As this course will be didactic and experiential, attendance at all classes is critical.
+Attendance policy: As this course will be didactic and experiential and only meets for 11 days, attendance at all classes is critical.
 Participation by every student is crucial for psychological "safety" and personal growth.
-If for some reason you are absolutely unable to attend class, please send me an e-mail before class if possible.
+If for some reason you are absolutely unable to attend class, please e-mail before class if possible.
 One absence from class without an approved excuse will result in a five-point deduction from your class grade, and a second absence will result in another five-point deduction.
 An excused absence includes illness, family emergencies, or other unavoidable situations such as your car breaking down on the way to class.
+You will need to provide documentation for the missed absence (e.g., doctor's note, tow truck receipt).
 These should be cleared with me in advance or as soon as is possible.

-An excused absence will not result in a five-point deduction if you e-mail me a quality three page thought paper on the readings you missed that day within 72 hours of the class you missed (unless you make other arrangements with me in advance).
+An excused absence will not result in a five-point deduction if you e-mail me a quality three page thought paper on the readings you missed that day within 24 hours of the class you missed (unless you make other arrangements with me in advance).
 The thought paper should include your reactions to the class readings for the day you missed and will be graded on a five point scale (0 - unsatisfactory, 5 = excellent).
 Please consult me if you have questions about this assignment.
 Students who are consistently late will also have points deducted from the class participation grade.
 Students who miss three or more classes, even if they are excused, cannot receive a grade higher than C for this course, except in extraordinary circumstances cleared with me such as serious illness or family emergencies.